semaphoreci/docs/docs/examples/heroku-deployment.md

 For designing custom delivery pipelines, consult the [promotions reference documentation][promotions-ref].

-The only method currently available is via [HTTP authentication][http-method], since SSH authentication method was be deprecated on November 30, 2021, by Heroku.

 ## Heroku deployment via HTTP authentication
 [http-method]: #Heroku-deployment-via-HTTP-authentication
 In this example, we're going to configure Heroku deployment using HTTP Git transport.